 On every fertilizer label, you can notice three numbers, such as 20-20-20.
 These numbers may vary depending on the fertilizer and show you what proportion of each macro-nutrient the fertilizer contains.
 The first number is always nitrogen, the second is phosphorus, and the third is potassium.

-Feed your Pilea once a month to give it more color and enhance growth, using an all-purpose 20-20-20 fertilizer diluted to half strength.
+Feed your Pilea once a month to give it more color and enhance growth; we suggest using an all-purpose 20-20-20 fertilizer diluted to half strength.

-5. Where can I buy Pilea?
+5. Where can I buy a Pilea?
 Do you sell online?